Introduction

 Purpose:

-• Developer Mode allows for deeper customization of the device, including changes to system behaviors and UI elements.
+Developer Mode allows for deeper customization of the device, including changes to system-level behaviors and UI elements.

 How to Use:

-• Modify system settings and behaviors for a personalized experience.
+Modify system settings and behaviors to the extent that feels right for you.

 Benefits: